We advise on appropriate, properly fitted footwear to prevent unnecessary injury

 - Pay attention to the quality of the shoe material.

-At The Foot Group we can provide expert advice on your footwear needs based on your lifestyle, activities and body mechanics.
-We regularly meet with the top athletic footwear companies and retailers to keep up with current footwear technologies and trends.
+At The Foot Group we regularly meet with the top athletic footwear companies and retailers to keep up with current footwear technologies and trends.
+This allows us to provide expert advice on your footwear needs based on your lifestyle, activities and body mechanics.